 About Kaliko / Short Bio

-Kaliko was born on the Isle of Wight, England.
+Kaliko was born on the Isle of Wight, a small island off the south coast of England.
 He moved to the San Francisco Bay Area, California, in 1982.
 In 1985, he joined a performing group named Dances of the Pacific (since dissolved) and spent the following nine years as a performer of Polynesian music and dance both in California and also in group tours of England, Spain, Mallorca, Hawaiʻi, and Fiji.
 He performed on several cruises for both Norwegian Cruise Lines and Holland America cruise lines as a musician with various groups between the years 1988 and 1991.

 He attended the University of Hawaiʻi at Hilo and joined the Hawaiian Studies department both as a student and an employee in 1994.
 In 1996, he became the editor for Hawaiian language curriculum at the Hale Kuamoʻo, a Hawaiian language center on the university campus.
 That same year, Kaliko was adopted into the Beamer family in Waipiʻo Valley, after the late Louise Beamer, Aunty Nona’s mother, suggested privately to Aunty Nona, “I wish Kaliko could be my moʻopuna (grandson.)”